Activities Around Elko During the 2019 Gathering

 In addition to the many activities put on by the Western Folklife Center and Gathering artists, there are many activities and events held in the Elko community during the National Cowboy Poetry Gathering that are produced or managed by other entities around town.
 Please note, this list is not intended to be all-inclusive and we make no promises as to its 100% accuracy.

-Events listed take place between Monday, January 28 and Sunday, February 3, 2019
+Events listed took place between Monday, January 28 and Sunday, February 3, 2019.

 Art & Gear Shows

 The Western Folklife Center’s own show providing authentic and high-quality cowboy, buckaroo and Western artist merchandise.

 Elko Conference Center (by Elko Convention Center), 724 Moren Way

 Contact: Western Folklife Center 775-738-7508

 Duncan LittleCreek Gallery and the Gallery Bar